teobais/learningJAVA/README.md

 learningJAVA
 ============
-Here is a small amount of code examples that I have been through when I was first started learning JAVA.
+Here is a small amount of code examples that I have been through when I first started learning JAVA.

 Hope you 'll make the best out of it, enjoy!